yukiar/yukiar.github.io/index.md

 ## Selected Recent Publications
+* Y. Ogasa, T. Kajiwara, Y. Arase.
+Controllable Paraphrase Generation for Semantic and Lexical Similarities, in Proc. of Joint International Conference on Computational Linguistics, Language Resources and Evaluation (LREC-COLING 2024), pp. 3927–3942 (May 2024).
 * R. Miyano, T. Kajiwara, Y. Arase.
-Self-Ensemble of N-best Generation Hypotheses by Lexically Constrained Decoding, in Proc. of Conference on Empirical Methods in Natural Language Processing (EMNLP 2023) (Dec.
+Self-Ensemble of N-best Generation Hypotheses by Lexically Constrained Decoding, in Proc. of Conference on Empirical Methods in Natural Language Processing (EMNLP 2023), pp. 14653-14661 (Dec.
 2023).
 * Y. Arase, H. Bao, and S. Yokoi.
 Unbalanced Optimal Transport for Unbalanced Word Alignment, in Proc. of the Annual Meeting of the Association for Computational Linguistics (ACL 2023), pp. 3966–3986 (July 2023).
 * Y. Arase, S. Uchida, and T. Kajiwara.
 CEFR-based Sentence Difficulty Annotation and Assessment, in Proc. of Conference on Empirical Methods in Natural Language Processing (EMNLP2022), pp. 6206-6219 (Dec.
 2022).
 * Y. Kuroda, T. Kajiwara, Y. Arase, and T. Ninomiya.
 Adversarial Training on Disentangling Meaning and Language Representations for Unsupervised Quality Estimation, in Proc. of International Conference on Computational Linguistics (COLING 2022), pp. 5240-5245 (Oct.
 2022).